benbowes/react-responsive-select/README_INTERACTION_TESTS.md

 - hitting **TAB** key should close options panel but retain focus on the select.

-- hitting **DOWN** key should decrement down the options panel - signifying next potential selection (must be a **FOCUSSABLE ITEM**).
+- hitting **DOWN** key should decrement down the options panel - highlighting next potential selection (must be a **FOCUSSABLE ITEM**).
 When the bottom of the options list is reached, it cycles the next potential selection up to the top of the list.
 It cycles infinitely.

-- hitting **UP** key should increment up the options panel - signifying next potential selection (must be a **FOCUSSABLE ITEM**).
+- hitting **UP** key should increment up the options panel - highlighting next potential selection (must be a **FOCUSSABLE ITEM**).
 When the top of the options list is reached, it cycles the next potential selection to the bottom of the list.
 It cycles infinitely.

 - hitting **a-z or 0-9** key should highlight first item that starts with this character (must be a **FOCUSSABLE ITEM**).

-- hitting **ENTER** key should select/unselect the current signified option.
+- hitting **ENTER** key should select/unselect the current highlighted option.

-- hitting **SPACE** key should select/unselect the current signified option.
+- hitting **SPACE** key should select/unselect the current highlighted option.

-- hitting **ESC** key should close the options panel and keep current selection
+- hitting **ESC** key should close the options panel and keep the user's last selection, or the initial selection, but not blur the Select Input.

 ---

 ## Multi-Select Touch Device, As above with these ammendments

-- **TAPPING** on a select will open it's options
+- **TAPPING** on a select will open it's options.

-- **TAPPING** on an option will check/uncheck it's value
+- **TAPPING** on an option will check/uncheck it's value.

-- **DRAGGING** on an options panel that is scrollable, will scroll the options panel
+- **DRAGGING** on an options panel that is scrollable, will scroll the options panel.

 ---